Bayardorj/Bayardorj/README.md

 --!>

-- 🔭 I’m currently study in Vilnius University
+- 🔭 I’m currently study in Vilnius University.
-- 📫 How to reach me: bayardorj0430@gmail.com
+- 📫 How to reach me: bayardorj0430@gmail.com .
 - ⚡ Fun fact: i like to play mobile games